 The care team will administer the most accurate dose to kill cancer cells.
 However, sometimes radiation can damage the retina and optic nerve, causing vision loss.
-These side effects may appear for the first time up to 18 months after treatment and are often permanent, Al-Zubidi says.
-Chemotherapy medications, as well as hormonal and targeted therapies, can cause eye and vision problems.
+These side effects may appear for the first time up to 18 months after treatment and are often permanent, according to Dr. Al-Zubidi.